hannotify/hanno.codes/_drafts/java-26.md

 ```

 Here, `ORDERS` is no longer a lazy constant, but a lazy list, in which each element is stored in a lazy constant.
-To access the content, clients call `ORDERS.get(...)`, passing it an index, of which the first invocation will invoke the lamdba function that ignores the index and invokes the `OrderController()` constructor.
+To access the content, clients call `ORDERS.get(...)`, passing it an index, of which the first invocation will invoke the lambda function that ignores the index and invokes the `OrderController()` constructor.
 Subsequent invocations of `ORDERS.get(...)` with the same index will return the element's content immediately.

 ##### Lazy Maps